mattjmcnaughton/nuage/packer/share/roles/mattjmcnaughton.k8s/README.md

 hosts (i.e. as part of the cloud_init script)...
 We create the scripts we will run.

+Also, this role is not responsible for installing docker.
+We leave that to a separate role.

 ## Helpful links

 - https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04